Constitution & By-Laws

 SECTION 4.
 The members of the Club shall adopt and may from time to time revise such By-Laws as may be deemed to carry out these objectives.

 SECTION 1.
 ELIGIBILITY.
-There shall be two types of membership open to all persons 18 years of age and older who are in good standing with the American Kennel Club and who subscribe to the purposes of this Club.
+There shall be five types of membership open to all who subscribe to the purposes of the Club as set forth in the Constitution and By-Laws and who are in good standing with the American Kennel Club.